This guide covers the main steps required to perform an LCA of a 33 cl glass bottle.

 - External id can be left empty, it will usually be an internal reference used in your company and/or other systems.

-- In this guide we are using the model Packaging Glass, you can read more about it in our knowledge base
+- In this guide we are using the model Packaging Glass, you can read more about it in our knowledge base.

-- Labels can be used to categorise products or help searching for them in the future.
+Note that depending on your licence and/or user permissions you might see less models available in the list. - Labels can be used to categorise products or help searching for them in the future.
 You can add as many as you want, but can also be left empty.

-- Click on Save
+- Click on Add product

 On the left side you will see all the life stages of the product i.e Composition, Glass production, Supply transport, Manufacturing, etc. We will be navigating them in order to provide the information required to perform the LCA.